 - Water aerobics: Don’t let the pool scare you, water aerobics is a fun workout.
 Working out in water takes the pressure off your bones and offers natural resistance that can help strengthen your muscles.
-Check out these tips and instructions from the Mayo Clinic to help you get started.

 - Exercise bike: One of the major benefits of stationary bikes is that they are extremely low-impact on your joints but still provide you with an effective cardio workout.
 Many also have heart rate monitors to use throughout the duration of your ride.
 This stationary bike workout for beginners is a great way to get started.

-Consult your doctor before beginning any exercise program and continue to check-in with them routinely as your workouts progress.
+It’s important to remember to consult your doctor before beginning any exercise program and continue to check-in with them routinely as your workouts progress.

 Photo credit: Christopher Porter